ampproject/amphtml/extensions/amp-bind/amp-bind.md

   text: Allows elements to mutate in response to user actions or data changes via data binding and simple JS-like expressions.
 ---

-# amp-bind

-Adds custom interactivity with data binding and expressions.

 <!---
 Copyright 2016 The AMP HTML Authors.
 All Rights Reserved.